rdroro/diy-diagram-it-yourself/README.md

 This tools is under development.
 Specific markdown language are not defined yet.
 Currently, we use JSON to describe diagram

+## Get Started

+### Installation

+* Download the lastest stable version here (version = 0.1.0 will be released soon).
+For the dev version : [Download](https://github.com/rdroro/diy-diagram-it-yourself/archive/master.zip)
+* Unzip archive
+* If you want, you can add diy to your path:

+    export PATH=${PATH}:/path/to/unizpped-archive/diy-diagram-it-yourself/bin

+### First test

+To test diy you can create a file contaning this following content:

 ## Philosophy

 + GUI sucks : I want to edit my diagram from my text editor